Felix Moncla: Reports of parts found in 1968

 It is possible that aircraft parts found near the eastern shore of Lake Superior in late October 1968 were from the missing F-89.
 A USAF officer confirmed the parts were from a military jet aircraft and news reports speculated these might be from Moncla's F-89.
 The identity of the parts was never published and the Canadian government states they have no record of the find.

 2006 "Great Lakes Dive Company" hoax

-According to a story circulated among UFO buffs on the Internet in 2006, a group of Michigan divers calling themselves the "Great Lakes Dive Company" discovered Moncla's F-89 at the bottom Lake Superior in the approximate location where the jet had disappeared from radar.
+According to a story circulated among UFO buffs on the Internet in 2006, a group of Michigan divers calling themselves the "Great Lakes Dive Company" discovered Moncla's F-89 at the bottom of Lake Superior in the approximate location where the jet had disappeared from radar.
+This was later debunked as fraud after questioning the legitmacy of the company.
+The website and names of the Great Lakes Dive Company were never heard from again.